SaraMoreiraG/Unit-Test-Jest/README.md

 1. There is a new folder in your root called `./node_modules`
 2. If you open your package.json file, you will find `jest` inside the `dependencies` object

-c) Create an app.js file on the root of your project that contains the following content:
+c) Create an `app.js` file on the root of your project that contains the following content:
-To verify that the result has been successful, run the following command on your console:

-$ node app.js

-To create a small example, we want you to fill the content of app.js with the 'sum' function, that adds two given numbers.
 ```js
 // this is my function that sums two numbers
 const sum = (a,b) => {